 Step 3 – Place a Temporary Crown

-Before you leave our office, your Kingsport dentist will create a temporary crown for you to wear until your new restoration is ready.
+Before you leave our dental office, your Kingsport dentist will create a temporary crown for you to wear until your new restoration is ready.

 Step 4 – Place Your Final Crown

 You will return to your dentist’s office in about two weeks when your new crown is ready.
-Your dentist removes your temporary and adjusts your new restoration so that it fits properly, then checks to make sure it doesn’t interfere with your bite.
+Your dentist removes your temporary and adjusts your new tooth crown so that it fits properly, then checks to make sure it doesn’t interfere with your bite.
 The final step is to polish the crown and cement it onto the prepared tooth.